gitter-badger/kinesis-stream/README.md

   def deepDive : Channel[Task, Throwable \/ String, Throwable \/ UserRecordResult] = {

+    // The writer needs an actual AWS KinesisProducer object val kinesisProducer = new KinesisProducer()

     // Create a KinesisWriter that writes Strings to Kinesis
-    // You can write anything that you can Serialize to bytes val kw = new KinesisWriter[String] {
+    // You can write anything that you can Serialize to bytes val kw = new KinesisWriter[String](kinesisProducer) {
-      // The writer needs an actual AWS KinesisProducer object val kinesisProducer = new KinesisProducer()

       /**
        * Kinesis needs to know 3 things: